ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Related Works

 Numerous works have been proposed to address the challenges associated with controlling quadrotor cable-suspended load systems by leveraging coordinate-free dynamics based on Lie groups and MPC frameworks \cite{sarah2018icra, 10243043}.
 However, these methods typically depend on external motion tracking systems and assume that the cable remains taut.
 Consequently, they are unsuitable for hybrid dynamics involving slack-to-taut transitions and impractical for real-world transportation tasks.

-Perception-aware approaches have also been developed, such as the PCMPC framework in \cite{guanrui2021pcmpc}, which enables full-state estimation using only on-board sensors.
-However, this formulation does not consider the hybrid dynamics and includes perception constraints as non-linear terms in the MPC problem.
-As discussed in \cite{9483029, 9536448}, incorporating constraints in this way can significantly affect MPC performance and result in infeasible solutions.
+Perception-aware approaches such as PCMPC \cite{guanrui2021pcmpc} enable full-state estimation using on-board sensors; however, they do not account for the system's hybrid dynamics.
+Furthermore, as discussed in \cite{9483029,9536448}, incorporating the non-linear perception constraints into the MPC increases the likelihood of solver infeasibility.

-The approaches in \cite{mrunal2025hpampc, haokun2024impact} are closely related to this work, as they incorporate hybrid dynamics and a perception-aware cost to maintain payload visibility within the camera’s FoV.
-However, relying solely on a perception-aware cost function is conservative, as it requires balancing trajectory tracking and perception functions.
-This balance complicates MPC tuning and impacts tracking performance.
-Finally, the framework proposed in \cite{mrunal2025hpampc} despite taking into account hybrid dynamics and payload visibility, it lacks formal guarantees for these aspects during trajectory tracking and human-payload interactions.
-This limitation is particularly critical during slack-to-taut transitions, as it may lead to control failures.
+The approaches in \cite{mrunal2025hpampc, haokun2024impact} are closely related to this work, as they incorporate hybrid dynamics and perception awareness to maintain payload visibility within the camera’s FoV.
+While \cite{mrunal2025hpampc} introduces a hybrid-aware MPC, it relies on a simple cost function for each hybrid mode and incorporates perception-awareness through a soft cost.
+This formulation can lead to conservative behaviors since the trajectory tracking and perception objectives are prioritized through their relative cost weights.
+This trade-off complicates MPC tuning and can adversely affect tracking performance.
+Furthermore, although the framework in \cite{mrunal2025hpampc} addresses both hybrid dynamics and payload visibility, it lacks any convergence properties during trajectory tracking and human–payload interactions.

-Control Lyapunov Functions and Control Barrier Functions have been successfully applied in robotics, demonstrating their effectiveness in enforcing stability \cite{6709752, 4639455} and enforcing safety constraints \cite{8796030, 9483029, 9536448}.
+Control Lyapunov Functions and CBFs have been successfully applied in robotics, demonstrating their effectiveness in enforcing stability \cite{6709752, 4639455} and safety constraints \cite{8796030, 9483029}.
 Building on these concepts, we propose ES-HPC-MPC, which integrates ES-CLFs and CBFs to provide stability and perception guarantees for quadrotors with suspended payloads.
-Our unified approach ensures perception guarantees by keeping the payload within the FoV, enabling accurate full-state estimation while ensuring reliable trajectory tracking.
-We experimentally verify our framework and show that it maintains controller stability and perception visibility during high-acceleration trajectories and unexpected hybrid mode transitions.
+Our unified approach enforces perception guarantees by keeping the payload within the FoV, enabling accurate full-state estimation while ensuring reliable trajectory tracking.
+We experimentally verify our method and show that it maintains controller stability and perception visibility during high-acceleration trajectories and unexpected hybrid mode transitions.